0xAX/linux-insides/Booting/linux-bootstrap-4.md

 	jmp     1b
 ```

-We set stack, checked CPU and now can move on the next step.
+We set stack, checked CPU and now can move on to the next step.

 Calculate relocation address
 --------------------------------------------------------------------------------